CrashCortez/VitaDock-DIY/README.md

 -----
 Since my dock shell did not have acess to the usb ports on the outside.
 I used an AirMouse remote/keyboard so I could have some control on the linux side of things.

-3 - Borkin Button/ momentary on/off button
+3 - Borkin Button/ momentary on/off button (Optional)
 ------
 Make sure your button works.
 Rember to turn your dock on piror to connecting the vita, and also disconnect your vita piror to shutoff.